rueckstiess/rueckstiess.github.io/_posts/2014-04-13-mtools-introduction.markdown

 serverside.email_alerts      {"_types": 1, "request_code": 1}                   6         143         459          277           415.0        1663
 ```

 Each line shows (from left to right) the namespace, the query pattern, and various statistics of this particular namespace/pattern combination.
 The rows are sorted by the "sum" column, descending.
 Sorting by sum is a good way to see where the database spent most of its time.
-In this example, we see that around half the total time is spent on a `$ne`-type query on `serverside.scrum_master`, which are known to be inefficent as their excluding nature cannot make use of an index and many documents have to be scanned.
+In this example, we see that around half the total time is spent on a `$ne`-type queries on `serverside.scrum_master`, which are known to be inefficent as their excluding nature cannot benefit from an index and many documents have to be scanned.
 In fact, all of the queries took at least 15 seconds ("min" column).
 The "count" column also shows that only 20 of the queries were issued, yet these queries contributed to a large amount of the total time spent, more than double the 804 email queries on `serverside.user`.

 When optimizing queries and indexes, starting from the top of this list is a good idea as these optimizations will result in the highest gains in terms of performance.

 #### Use Case 2: Visualizing Log Files with _mplotqueries_

-Another way of looking at the performance of queries and other operations is to visualize them graphically. _mplotqueries_' "scatter plot" (the default) shows the duration of any operation (y-axis) over time (x-axis) and makes it easy to spot long-running operations.
+Another way of looking at the performance of queries and other operations is to visualize them graphically. _mplotqueries_' scatter plot (the default) shows the duration of any operation (y-axis) over time (x-axis) and makes it easy to spot long-running operations.
 The following plot is generated with

 ```
 mplotqueries mongod.log